Notes from The Subtle Art of Not Giving a F*ck by Mark Manson.

 Chapter 2: Happiness is a Problem

 Everyone has problems.
 Some have better problems than others.
 After a problem is solved, a new problem appears.
-"True happiness occurs only when you find the problems you enjoy having and enjoy solving" (p.18).
-Denying problems and thinking of oneself as a helpless victim pit against fate leads to unhappiness and inaction.
+"True happiness occurs only when you find the problems you enjoy having and enjoy solving" (p.18)

 I've heard "it's about the journey, not the destination" multiple times.
 After reading this chapter, I think it should rephrased to "it's about the struggles, not the rewards".
 A question worth answering is "What do you enjoy struggling for?"